 You need not do carbon dioxide injection to cultivate this plant, but adding carbon dioxide into the tank can support the robust growth of ludwigia arcuata.

 We can grow the ludwigia arcuata plant submerged or emersed.
-When you grow these plants emersed, the leaves are likely to take round shapes like other ludwigia species.
+When you grow these plants emerged, the leaves are likely to take round shapes like other ludwigia species.
 They will also remain green.

 Ludwigia arcuata grows slower compared with many stem plants but make sure you prune it regularly so it will branch out.

 Pruning the top of the stem can produce new shoots from the node.
-Doing this often overtime can achieve the bushy appearance that many hobbyists want to achieve.
+Doing this often overtime can achieve the bushy appearance that many hobbyists want to make.

 Ludwigia palustris adds color to an aquascape without the hassles that often come with growing and maintaining colorful aquarium plants.

-While use of this plant species in the aquascape depends on the color form it is being cultivated, the reddish form of this plant, which also is the most common, is the most decorative.
+While the use of this plant species in the aquascape depends on the color form it is being cultivated, the reddish type of this plant, which also is the most common, is the most decorative.

-You can bring out the plant’s desirable bright colors by providing strong lighting and high nutrient levels.
+You can bring out the plant’s desirable bright colors by providing intense lighting and high nutrient levels.

 The plant produces side shoots.
 Cutting can increase the number of these shoots and make the plant denser.
 You can replant the cut-off shoots they can generate new roots in a short period amount of time.